aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/Python/unittest.md

 done by using one of the many assert methods provided by the TestCase class.

 #### Mocking imports
-For unittests you want to just test the functionality in you method, in a controlled manner.
+For unittests you want to just test the functionality in the method, in a controlled manner.
 If your method or function has external dependencies on for example a database connection, then the outcome of the test is not deterministic.
 The database might be down, and thus failing the unittest.
 To counter this, we can temporarily replace the dependency on the database in the test.
 This is called mocking.